NikolaFranic/EV_consumption/README.md

-# EV_range
+# EV_consumption
-Analyzing influential factors for EV range and calculating it based on the analysis results.
+Analyzing influential factors for EV consumption and calculating it based on the analysis results.